acquiredsecurity/forensic-timeliner/README.md

 ---
 ![image](https://github.com/user-attachments/assets/ddc7a7d7-a67b-45e5-bb06-983d37529fbc)

 Forensic Timeliner is a PowerShell-based tool that automates the process of combining csv output from forensic tools into a single timeline that is easy and quick to review!
-Quickly parse through CSV data output from KAPE / [EZTools](https://github.com/EricZimmerman) / [Chainsaw](https://github.com/WithSecureLabs/chainsaw) / [Hayabusa](https://github.com/Yamato-Security/hayabusa) and Axiom (coming soon) into a structured **MINI Timeline**.
+Quickly parse through CSV data output from KAPE / [EZTools](https://github.com/EricZimmerman) / [Chainsaw](https://github.com/WithSecureLabs/chainsaw) / [Hayabusa](https://github.com/Yamato-Security/hayabusa) and [Axiom](https://www.magnetforensics.com/products/magnet-axiom/) into a structured **MINI Timeline**.
 Export data to CSV, JSON and XLSX.

 Output suported:
 - Axiom